yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop6.md

 #### Install Grafana

+In order to install additional functionality, you can install the following command.
+Following is the instllation for Grafana.

 ```
 $ kubectl apply -f addons/grafana.yaml
 service "grafana" created
 deployment "grafana" created
 ```

+After installed Grafana, you can confirm that it installed into istio-system  namaspace.

 ```
 $ kubectl get pod,svc,deployment -n istio-system